scoutapp/fieldbook/_posts/2016-06-28-memory-bloat.md

 ### Memory bloat vs. memory leak

 _Memory bloat_ is a sharp increase in memory usage due to the allocation of many objects.
-It's a more time-sensitive problem than a _memory leak_, which is a slow increase in memory usage and can be mitigated via scheduled restarts.
+It's a more time-sensitive problem than a _memory leak_, which is a slow, continued increase in memory usage and can be mitigated via scheduled restarts.

 Visually, here's the difference between bloat and a leak: